sidkiblawi/ScratchNeuralNetwork/README.md

 # ScratchNeuralNetwork
-Neural Network without using Pytorch and only using NumPy
+Neural Network without using torch.nn, only use tensors